Answers to your questions about museum hours, accessibility, wi-fi, bringing kids to the museum, renting the museum, taking photos, and more.

 Can I see live animals indoors at the Academy?

 You can see and sometimes touch many of the Academy’s animal ambassadors in Outside In on the third level.
-There are live butterflies in our butterfly exhibit on the first level.
 Our educators also host live animal presentations during the day—ask at the admissions desk upon your arrival.

 Is the Academy of Natural Sciences fun for adults?